sguox002/leetcode/leetcode-all.md

 approach: get the head and tail of list2 and get the start and end node of list1 and connect
 level: 2
 ->>
+<<-1634.
+Add Two Polynomials Represented as Linked Lists
+node has coefficient and power. two pointer merge.
+->>

 ### array & string
+<<-1630.
+Arithmetic subarrays
+given an array, and left and right boundary.
+Determine if the subarray can be rearranged into arithmetic sequence. brutal force->subarray sort.
+->>

+<<-1637.
+Widest Vertical Area Between Two Points Containing No Points
+sort by x and then get the max difference
+->>
+<<-1636.
+Sort Array by Increasing Frequency
+sort array using lambda function with hashmap
+->>

+<<-1638.
+Count Substrings That Differ by One Character
+- brutal force: O(N^4), find all combinations
+- (i,j) and tries all different length.
+O(N^3), if more than 1 miss, we can stop
+- dp: for (i,j) count the number of same char on left and right.
+O(N^2) ->>

+<<-43.
+Kth Smallest Instructions
+grid, from (0,0) to destination using H and V. find the kth instruction.
+approach: (m+n)! combinations. each time reduce k. this is deterministic.
+->>
 <<-1652.
 Defuse the bomb.
 circular array: k>0 replace the ith element with the sum of the next k numbers k==0, replace the ith element with 0